MrDman1/estimator-RPA/README.md

 # estimator-RPA

 Automating Estimation

 Nuform Estimator — How to Use

 Overview

 This Windows app takes your job inputs (rooms, ceilings, openings), does all RELINE/RELINEPRO math, converts trims to full packs, pairs Crown/Base automatically, and outputs:

-A valid .SOF file for Component Order (COP).
+* A valid .SOF file for Component Order (COP).

-A filled Excel estimate (from your macro template) and a PDF copy.
+* A filled Excel estimate (from your macro template) and a PDF copy.

-Files saved in your existing WIP Estimating and WIP Design folders (no duplicates created).
+* Files saved in your existing WIP Estimating and WIP Design folders (no duplicates created).

 Prerequisites

-Windows (no .NET runtime needed; installer ships self-contained).
+Windows with .NET 8 desktop runtime.

 Network shares mapped and accessible:

-I:\ACF QUOTES\WIP Estimating
+I:\\ACF QUOTES\\WIP Estimating

-I:\WIP Design
+I:\\WIP Design

 Your folders are pre‑created by IT (range folders and child job folders).

-(Optional) Excel installed if you want “Fill & Print Excel”.
+(Optional) Excel installed if you want “Fill \& Print Excel”.

-Installer writes config at
+config.json placed at
-%ProgramData%\Nuform\Estimator\config.json (only if missing), e.g.:
+%ProgramData%\\Nuform\\Estimator\\config.json, e.g.:

 {
 "wipEstimatingRoot": "I:/ACF QUOTES/WIP Estimating",
 "wipDesignRoot": "I:/WIP Design",
 "pdfPrinter": "Microsoft Print to PDF", "excelTemplatePath": "I:/Shared/Templates/Estimating Template-v.2025.5.23 (64bit).xlsm"
 }

 Parts catalog available to the app (CSV or PDF‑backed).
 Default color is BRIGHT WHITE; add other colors by extending the catalog.

 One‑time setup

 Launch the app (Nuform Estimator).